Mon, 02 Dec 2013

 Overnight STOCKHOLM - Clarion Collection Hotel Tapto (BB)

 * Please note, the hotel includes afternoon coffee/tea and homemade pastries plus a complimentary evening meal to all guests.

 Day 2 Bergsladen Forest - Moose watching

-Morning journey by rail from Stockholm to Skinnskatteberg and the Bergsladen Forest.
-Met on arrival at the station by a representative from Wild Sweden and transferred to the guesthouse.
+Morning journey by rail from Stockholm to Avesta and then onward by public bus to Skinnskatteberg and the Bergsladen Forest.
+Met on arrival by a representative from Wild Sweden and transferred to the guesthouse.
 Meet with your guide during the evening for an information meeting about the tour as well as an introduction to Swedish wildlife.
 Dinner is served at the guesthouse before heading out for a moose watching tour.